Duet3D/wiki-content/How_to_guides/Configuring_firmware.md

 **Heater configuration**
 * The 'Heater configuration' section sets heater temperature and PWM limits, and the parameters for thermistors.
+* **IMPORTANT!** To get accurate temperature readings, you must enter parameters that match your temperature sensor.
+Otherwise your machine may over or under report the temperature!
+Use the manufacturer's specification for the sensor, if possible.
 * Clicking on 'R25', 'Beta' or 'C' parameter boxes for a heater will bring up a pop-up, allowing you to select your thermistor type from a drop-down list.
 * If your particular thermistor is not listed, clicking 'Custom' on the drop down list shows a thermistor parameter calculator.
 Enter values for it to calculate the thermistor coefficients for you.
 * If you know your thermistor parameters, you can input them directly in the R25, beta and C boxes.